E

 elan (noun)

-Energy, style, and enthusiasm (OD)
+Energy, style, and enthusiasm (NOA)

 Vigorous spirit or enthusiasm (MW)